Dance Mogul: What inspired you to start dancing?

 Dance Mogul: How did you pursue training to develop your craft?

 Falon J: I was studying modeling and acting for a short period until my acting coach advised me to take dance classes at Planet Funk Academy to become a well-rounded actress.
 The day I stepped inside that studio was the day I fell in love with dance for good and never looked back…mind you I was 23 years old!
 In this industry, ppl know what they want to do and start training as a child.
 There wasn’t a day that went by I wasn’t in class, I took the bus every day!
 I didn’t think about being a professional dancer at the time, I was just in love with the environment, the ppl, and the hunger to learn something new.
 I just wanted to dance and learn everything I could.
-Started there and graduated to company member.
+I started there and graduated to company member.

 Dance Mogul: What are you up to now in 2019?